 Please read more about this table below in our article about trading risk and risk management:

-- Being greedy
+• Being greedy

 Some forex traders want to make the maximum profit possible from every move in the market.
 Traders who wait for the last pip before the rate change reverses may hold their positions too long and lose profitable trade.
-Hence the trader should be happy with a reasonable profit and not wait daily to maximize his profit.
-It is possible to make a profit by trading forex daily, so traders should not be greedy.
+Hence, the trader should be happy with a reasonable profit and not wait daily to maximize his profit.
+It is possible to profit by trading forex daily, so traders should not be greedy.

-- Trading without plan
+• Trading without plan

 Traders often find that the trade they have chosen is not immediately profitable, so they close the trade and reverse it, only to see that their market is moving in the opposite direction.
 The trader will regret his decision.
-Choosing a specific direction for trade and being patient are essential.
+Choosing a specific direction for trade and being patient is essential.
 Switching trades based on short-term trends will result in the depletion of the capital invested.

-- Predicting the top or bottom
+• Predicting the top or bottom

-- Refusing to accept mistakes
+• Refusing to accept mistakes

-- Purchasing forex trading systems
+• Purchasing forex trading systems

 How much do currency traders make a year?

-Currency traders that work in trading companies earn an average of 77K annually, based on the U.S. Bureau of Labor Statistics.
+Currency traders who work in trading companies earn an average of 77K annually, based on the U.S. Bureau of Labor Statistics.
 However, a currency trader’s salary depends on how extensive his managed portfolio is.
 Based on the managed portfolio, the best traders earn an average of 20% annual return.